bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>2D Translate</h4>

-The translate value works a bit like that of relative positioning, pushing and pulling an element in different directions without interrupting the normal flow of the document.
-Using the translateX value will change the position of an element on the horizontal axis while using the translateY value will change the position of an element on the vertical axis.
+<p>The translate value works a bit like that of relative positioning,
+pushing and pulling an element in different directions without interrupting the normal flow of the document.
+Using the translateX value will change the position of an element on the horizontal axis while using the translateY value will change the position of an element on the vertical axis.</p>

-As with the scale value, to set both the x and y axis values at once, use the translate value and declare the x axis value first, followed by a comma, and then the y axis value.
+<p>As with the scale value, to set both the x and y axis values at once,
+use the translate value and declare the x axis value first, followed by a comma, and then the y axis value.</p>

-The distance values used within the translate value may be any general length measurement, most commonly pixels or percentages.
-Positive values will push an element down and to the right of its default position while negative values will pull an element up and to the left of its default position.
+<p>The distance values used within the translate value may be any general
+length measurement, most commonly pixels or percentages.
+Positive values will push an element down and to the right of its default position while negative values will pull an element up and to the left of its default position.</p>

 <h4>HTML</h4>